- What the Proverb "A Fish Rots from the Head Down" Can Teach Sales Leaders

-Now I know exactly what he meant and why he used the statement as frequently as he did.
-The statement “a fish rots from the head down” means that leadership is the root cause of an organizations failure and demise.
+After several more years of life experience, I now know exactly what he meant and why he used the expression as frequently as he did.
+The statement “a fish rots from the head down” means that, in addition to being a major contributing factor in an organization's success, leadership is also the root cause of an organization's failure and demise.
 This is true whether that organization is a country, a company, or a sales force.
 How could it be otherwise?

 If the culture is broken, only leadership can fix it.
-If leadership doesn’t establish and protect a healthy culture, some unhealthy culture will fill that vacuum.
+If leadership does not establish and protect a healthy culture, that vacuum will be filled by some unhealthy culture.
 If the leadership culture itself is unhealthy, there begins the rot, and soon the fish is lost.
-If a pocket of negativity and cynicism exists, it’s because leadership hasn’t cut it out of the organization—especially when the pocket of negativity comes from the leadership ranks.
+If a pocket of negativity and cynicism exists, it’s because leadership hasn’t cut it out of the organization—especially when the negativity comes from the leadership ranks.

 If the organization doesn’t execute, leadership that is responsible for that failure.
 Only leadership can demand and ensure that the organization does the work, that it keeps its promises.
 Leadership sets and keeps the standards.

-If a company is failing because they have the wrong people in place, it’s leadership that allows the wrong people stay.
-It’s leadership that can demand that the right people be hired and retained, and that those who damage the company’s results quickly find their way out of the organization.
+If a company is failing because they have the wrong people in place, only leadership can demand that the right people be hired and retained and that those who damage the company’s results quickly find their way out of the organization.

-This list is endless.
-It is why leadership is critical at all levels of an organization.
+The list of significant problems that poor leadership can cause is endless and is much more dangerous to an organization than any emerging competitor.
+That's why good leadership is critical at all levels of an organization.

-To keep the fish from rotting, the head has to be smart enough to look at what is doing—or not doing—and make the necessary changes there first.
-Regardless of what the changes may be, and regardless of the pain that accompanies those changes.
-Only leadership has the power to make those changes, even if they need the support of their entire team to execute them.
+To keep the fish from rotting, the head has to be smart enough to evaluate what it is doing—or not doing—and make the necessary changes there first regardless of what the changes may be or of the pain that must accompany those changes.
+Only leadership has the power to make those changes, though they will need the support of their entire team to execute them.

 It’s the only way to keep the fish from rotting.